KArbeRes/MagentaA11yV2/public/content/documentation/web/component/link.md

 1. Test keyboard only, then screen reader + keyboard actions

-   - Tab: Focus visibly moves to the link.
+   - Tab: Focus visibly moves to the link
-   - Enter: Activates the link.
+   - Enter: Activates the link

 2. Test mobile screenreader gestures